tr-igem/esmuflily/docs/internals-metadata.md

 *   Create a new metadata table from `ekm:font-name`, `ekm:font-version`,
     `ekmd:defaults`, `ekmd:glyphs`, and the types table.
-    Save the table in the cache file "ekmd-FNAME.scm" in the same directory as the types table or the template metadata table if there is no types table.
+    Save the table in the cache file "ekmd-FNAME.scm" in the same location as the types table or the template metadata table if there is no types table.